SumiSastri/dev-blogs/docs/history-of-the-web/part2-web2.0.md

 Complex modern system of libraries and tooling services result in the constant converting of modern JavaScript code back into vanilla JavaScript that browsers understand.
 It requires debugging with source maps for multiple branches of code as well as maintenance of versions of code updates with patches and breaking changes.
 All this makes for a poor customer experience (CX), as well as developer experience (DX).
 Background jobs like cron jobs are clunky and infrastructure as code may solve some of these challenges, but not all.

-The JAM-stack which relies on JavaScript, APIs, and Markup with code mashed-up into one artefact has its own trade-offs, McDonald said - slow builds, not really a full-stack - the rehydration from API call to front end is slow and not always secure.
+The JAM-stack which relies on JavaScript, APIs, and Markup with code mashed-up into one artefact has its own trade-offs, McDonald said - slow builds, not really a full-stack - the rehydration from API call to frontend is slow and not always secure.

 Progressive Web Apps (PWAs) that format and minify code with complex nested DOMs and custom rendered elements provide another headache of layout-thrashing and DOM-tree-shaking.